colts70/The-Sematic-Stack/README.md

 If an agent looks for a first-hop semantic declaration, and your competitor has one and you don’t, the agent gets a cleaner answer from them.

+“Declarations are not trusted by default; they are only a candidate input to arbitration, gated by verifiable integrity + authority signals.
+Otherwise, agents ignore it and fall back to normal crawling.”

 DNS → declared semantic intent (DFH) → crawl → infer → arbitrate → answer